Hexen II: Hammer of Thyrion 1.4.3

 -listen N Enable multiplayer with maximum N players

--protocol N Run the server using protocol version N, instead of
+-protocol N Run the server using protocol version N, instead

-the default.
-Valid values: 18 (old), 19 (default).
+of the default.
+Valid values: 18 (the old hexen2

 -port <portnum> Change the default port.
-Default is 26900 for hexen2,
+Default port is 26900

-26950 for hexenworld server and 26900 for hexenworld
+for hexen2, 26950 for hexenworld server, 26900

-master server. hexenworld client always uses 26901.
+for hexenworld master server. hexenworld client

-requests to use the command line provided ip address.
+connect requests to use the cmdline-provided ip

-the broadcast requests.
+can see the broadcast requests.

--ip <address> Enables the server admins to bind to a specific IP
+-ip <address> Enables the server admins to bind to a specific

-packets, so the server discovery on the LAN will not
+broadcast packets, therefore server discovery on

-work if the server is started this way.
+the LAN will not work if the server is started

 -bindip <address> Same as the -ip option